How to Wipe Your Data Before You Sell, Donate, or Recycle Unwanted Computers and Smartphones

 Listen to audio highlights of the story below:

-“We are led to believe deleting makes things permanently go away; the truth is that data can be retrieved in most cases,” said Chester Wisniewski, a principal research scientist at Sophos, a global security company.
-“Not just police or forensic experts can access deleted data; the tools are available to almost anyone, including identity thieves and nosy second or third owners.
+“We are led to believe deleting makes things permanently go away.
+The truth is that data can be retrieved in most cases,” said Chester Wisniewski, global field chief technology officer at Sophos, an international digital security company.
+“Not just police or forensic experts can access deleted data.
+The tools are available to almost anyone, including identity thieves and nosy second or third owners.
 The sensitive data includes text messages, photos, documents, email, and passwords.”

-Before getting rid of an old tablet, laptop, desktop computer, or smartphone, follow the manufacturer’s instructions on how to properly “wipe” the memory.
+Before getting rid of an old tablet, laptop, desktop computer, smartphone, or smart TV, follow the manufacturer’s instructions on how to properly “wipe” the memory.

 Before starting, back up any files you want to keep to the cloud or another hard drive.